The information in this article is up to date for tax year 2024 (returns filed in 2025).

 With tuition prices continuing to rise, it’s no surprise that many students rely on scholarships to help foot the bill.
 However, winning a scholarship may get more than you bargained for.
 Generally, if your scholarship is used to pay for tuition, enrollment fees and course-related expenses, you’re in the clear.
 But, if your free ride covers room and board or living expenses, you’ll probably have to pay up.

-Gambling winnings and prizes
+Gambling Winnings and Prizes

 • $600 or more and it’s at least 300 times your wager